Ted Yoho reportedly verbally accosts Ocasio-Cortez over stance on unemployment, crime in New York - Local News 8

 Rep. Ted Yoho, a Florida Republican, got into a heated exchange with Democratic Rep. Alexandria Ocasio-Cortez of New York on Monday, cursing as he walked away from their conversation.
 According to an account published in The Hill, Yoho said “f**king bitch” as he walked away.

-Yoho’s office denies that he made the comment, telling CNN in a statement that he “made a brief comment to himself as he walked away summarizing what he believes her policies to be: bullshit.”
+Yoho’s office denies that he made the comment, telling CNN in a statement Tuesday that he “made a brief comment to himself as he walked away summarizing what he believes her policies to be: bullshit.”
+On Wednesday morning, Yoho apologized on the House floor to Ocasio-Cortez for the “abrupt manner of the conversation” he had with her, but he continued to deny using the vulgar term to describe her.

 She confirmed the confrontation occurred in a tweet Tuesday morning.